laakhay/data/docs/guides/advanced-usage.md

             await asyncio.sleep(2 ** attempt)
 ```

-Refer back to [Error handling guide](./error-handling.md) for more detail.
+Refer back to [Error handling guide](./error-handling.md) for more detail, and
+see [Testing guidelines](../internals/testing.md) for additional patterns.